powerman/perl-Crypt-MatrixSSL3/README.md

     If you want to update the OCSP staple for a virtual host this parameter must have the returned value of the first $sll->init\_SNI(...) call.

-    If you want to update the OCSP staple for a default server this parameter must have the returned value of the first $ssl->set\_server\_params(...) call

 - $index

-    When updating a virtual host ($server\_index > -1) this value specifies the 0-based index of the virtual host for which the OCSP staple should be refreshed.
+    This value specifies the 0-based index of the virtual host for which the OCSP staple should be refreshed.

     When updating a default server this value must be -1 or undef